Jun 30, 2016

 8. Do not miss deadlines

 Overall, physicians wish to provide their patients with the highest quality of care, yet there are undeniable obstacles surrounding medical billing.
 While practices can use these 8 tools to improve claim reimbursement, RXNT’s Practice Management automates the process.
-RXNT offers fully integrated EHR, PM and E-Prescribing solutions that enable physicians to streamline their workflow.
+RXNT offers fully integrated EHR, Medical Billing, and E-Prescribing solutions that enable physicians to streamline their workflow.

 Ready to improve your practice?